Now is the best time to explore ghost hunting. It’s an opportunity to encounter paranormal activity on a personal level.

 If you’re looking for the latter, most can be identified by their advertising.
 Every tour is likely to indulge in a little hype, but the theatrical ones often highlight their “performances.”

 If you want a genuine experience, look for a tour that stresses the area’s history.
-They’re easier to find than they were between 2003 and 2015.
+They’re easier to find than they were before, say, 2019.

 13. Fresh discoveries continue